 The resulting difference in the size of the pupils is known as anisocoria.
 In contrast, heterochromia is a difference in the color of the irises.

-The fight didn't stop the pair from remaining friends and creative collaborators, and Underwood designed the covers for two of Bowie's albums: Hunky Dory and The Rise and Fall of Ziggy Stardust and the Spiders From Mars.
+The fight didn't stop the pair from remaining friends, and Underwood ultimately designed the covers for two of Bowie's albums: Hunky Dory and The Rise and Fall of Ziggy Stardust and the Spiders From Mars.

 10.Dua Lipa's first name means "love" in Albanian, and it was suggested by her grandmother.